Where to Find the Best Canadian Small-Cap Stocks

 Canadian Small-Cap Stock #2: Eco Atlantic Oil & Gas (EOG.V)

-When I wrote about Eco Atlantic in October 2018 the stock was trading around CAD 0.56.
-Given the ensuing meltdown in the price of crude oil, which fell by roughly 30% by mid-December and hasn’t recovered all that much through early March 2019, you’d think this small-cap oil and exploration stock would have suffered too.
-But it’s up by 150%!
+When I first wrote about Eco Atlantic in October 2018 the stock was trading around CAD 0.56.
+Given the ensuing meltdown in the price of crude oil you’d think this small cap oil and exploration stock would have suffered too.
+But it’s up by 170%!

 First the backstory.
 Atlantic Oil & Gas’ exploration activities are focused on offshore Namibia and Guyana.
 As with most junior exploration companies, a lot of the pitch here is based on having great property that’s close to proven reserves.